 To make sure that there are no health risks for commercial projects, silk plants should be used, Singapore included.
 Silk plants are made from synthetic materials so no living organisms can inhabit them, allowing for building designers and project managers to ensure their customers are not at risk.

 Fake Plants Maintenance Benefits – Singapore

-Another added benefit of fake plants is the significant maintenance savings that will occur on an ongoing basis.
-Real plants need regular watering and care, and for bigger projects will require an expensive maintenance contract with a plant and tree care company.
+Another added benefit of faux plants is the significant maintenance savings that will occur on an ongoing basis.
+Real plants need regular watering and care, and bigger projects will require an expensive maintenance contract with a plant and tree care company.
 There is also the danger of trees and plants dying and needing replacement, which can be very costly.

 While fake plants may be more expensive initially, the cost benefits in the long term cannot be matched.
 Fake plants do not require monitoring or maintenance, only periodic cleaning to keep them looking vibrant and fresh.

 Artificial plants and trees can be used to create exciting and entertaining design themes from all over the world.
 While Singapore can support outdoor tropical plants and trees, that same lush greenery can be hard to replicate indoors.
 Also, many other types of plants and trees indigenous to more northern, southern, and drier climates would not survive either indoors or outdoors.

 With artificial trees, exterior and interior designers working on projects in Singapore have free reign to incorporate any type of plant theme and species they choose.
 Typical themes include Desert, North Woods forest, Mountain, Tropical, and more.
 By incorporating artificial plants and trees of all stripes, designers can create convincing and entertaining environments for guests.